Corporate Entrepreneurship, Marketing-R&D Integration and Market performance: A Japanese Study

 Entrepreneurial and Small Business Operations | Marketing

 Matsuno, Ken; Zhu, Zhen; and Rice, Mark P., "Corporate Entrepreneurship, Marketing-R&D Integration and Market performance: A Japanese Study" (2012).
 Babson Faculty Research Fund Working Papers.
-Paper 126.
+126.

 This document is currently not available here.